Modeling User Redemption Behavior in Complex Incentive Digital Environment: An Empirical Study Using Large-Scale

-The DID analysis suggests that the grant led to additional point redemption, but since not all of the 7,500 JPY points was redeemed immediately, a natural follow-up question arises: {\it How long did it take for recipients to redeem the full grant amount?} To answer this, we compare the time taken by the treatment group to spend a cumulative 7,500 JPY points post-intervention against a matched control group.
+The DID analysis suggests that the grant led to additional point redemption, but since not all of the 7,500 points (JPY equivalent) were redeemed immediately, a natural follow-up question arises: {\it How long did it take for recipients to redeem the full grant amount?} To answer this, we compare the time taken by the treatment group to spend a cumulative 7,500 points (JPY equivalent) post-intervention against a matched control group.
 This control group was constructed using propensity score matching based on demographic characteristics and prior spending patterns to ensure a valid comparison.
 As shown in Figure~\ref{fig:ps_matching_spending}, the treatment group exhausted the 7,500-point value more quickly than the control group, indicating a sustained, faster spending pattern after receiving the grant.